VANCOUVER AND VICTORIA, B.C. CANADA

 • Butchart Gardens - is a well-known group of floral display gardens. <How to get there>

-• Venture to Juan De Fuca Park - the park offers spectacular hiking, marine and wildlife viewing and a roaring surf along the Pacific coastline of the Strait of Juan de Fuca.
+• Venture to Juan De Fuca Park - the park features stunning hikes, ocean and wildlife views, and strong waves along the Pacific coast of the Strait of Juan de Fuca.

 • There are four (4) trailheads to the Marine Trail <learn more> within the park:

-• China Beach (the most southern trailhead) A 1-km trail leads from the parking lot through forest to the beach.
-A viewing deck offers views of the beach and Juan de Fuca Strait.
-This is an easy to moderate, fairly steep trail. <details>
+• China Beach (the most southern trailhead) - A 1-km path goes from the parking lot through trees to the beach.
+A viewing deck provides views of the beach and Juan de Fuca Strait.
+This trail is easy to moderate and somewhat steep. <details>

 • Parkinson Creek, <details>